aleph2c/miros/docs/_sources/zero_to_one.rst.txt

    <div class="story">

    <p>
-   If there is no bartender to talk to on her terrace, she will go to it's exit staircase and descend to the next terrace.
+   If there is no bartender to talk to on her terrace, she will go to its exit staircase and <strong>descends</strong> to the next terrace (Tara only ascends when given instructions to do so).
 Being a spirit, she is hard to see and the bouncers and greeters leave her alone when she is by herself.
    </p>

    </div>

-.. admonition:: hint
+.. admonition:: translation

-  The terraces are just callback functions containing if-elif-else clauses.
+  The terraces are just callback functions containing if-elif-else clauses (pub == terrace == state == callback).

   The else clause of each callback function provides information about what other callback function should be called if it doesn't know what to do with a given event.
 This other function, can be thought of as a lower terrace.

   The bartenders are named arrows on the HSM diagram.